ObiWanBonobi/Wordle-Game/README.md

 - When I ran the game after adding a validation for the word input, it kept going to the error that I wasn't using a real word.
 I started trouble shooting and found that I was comparing the user input with my english list.
 However my english list was in lowercase and my input I wanted the word to be in uppercase.
 So I changes the words file so that it returned in uppercase.
 - I noticed that using country names that contained a space weren't working.
 I ended up changing the file to a csv file so that fixed it.
 - I noticed that some of the words in the words file were names and also words that noone will know.
 So I went through the list to delete them.
+- The leaderboard wasn't updating properly.
+I had the code written that you enter you name and country once and then the guesses will update after you finish playing the game.
+However when you wanted to play again only the leaderboard guesses would update and the rows would become out of sync.
+I fixed it by changing the code around that you fill in your name and country every time.

 <br>